michalhornof/english-for-designers/02-intentional-aboutness/portfolio-text.md

 I study graphic design at the university along with starting startup with my friends and creating graphic works for people I met.
 I have experience in creating posters, promotional prints, logos and illustrations.
-I have already created posters for several rock bands and coffee houses.
-I have also been involved in creating FF UK event promotional materials.
+I have already created posters for several rock bands, coffee houses as well as creating Charles University event promotional materials.